microsoft/WhatTheHack/xxx-GitHubCopilot/Student/Challenge-00.md

 Now that you have the common pre-requisites installed on your workstation, there are prerequisites specifc to this hack.

-Your coach will provide you with a Resources.zip file that contains resources you will need to complete the hack.
-If you plan to work locally, you should unpack it on your workstation.
-If you plan to use the Azure Cloud Shell, you should upload it to the Cloud Shell and unpack it there.

 Please install these additional tools:

 1. **GitHub Account**: